Edwards-R/understanding_docs/interpretation-regions.md

 > - put the two together, sorted by time
 > - summarise that the two different regions have different interpretations at different points of time

 Whilst taxonomy may be global, that global nature is only in concept.
-In practice, various regions may have differening applications of taxonomy to match their own practical needs.
+In practice, various regions may have differing applications of taxonomy to match their own practical needs.
 The most obvious example of this regionality is when a region discovers that they harbour a cryptic complex of well-established taxa.
 To examine *why* regionality exists, as well as the need to accurately handle regionality in order to maximise precision, the next section will walk through a real life example of the discovery of a cryptic taxon.

 ## Establishing the participating type components
 The participating type names in this exercise are: